U.S. coal miners worry Trump-China trade dispute could hit exports

 Corsa Coal did not respond to a request for comment.

-Earlier this month, Bluestone Coal, owned by the family of West Virginia Governor Jim Justice, announced it planned to hire 250 workers for two reopened mines and two new metallurgical mines in West Virginia.
+Earlier this month, Bluestone Coal (BSR.V), owned by the family of West Virginia Governor Jim Justice, announced it planned to hire 250 workers for two reopened mines and two new metallurgical mines in West Virginia.
 Some 70 percent of its coal is marketed for overseas export.